Rhône Valley Wine Estate

 The story goes that one day, when Sophie lost the key to her house during a walk in the Provençal countryside, she asked Marcelle for help.
 By retracing her steps, Marcelle eventually found the precious key and returned it to Sophie, who told her: “You know, Marcelle, one day this key will be yours.”

 Sophie kept her promise, and Marcelle and her husband inherited the estate after her death in 1936.
-They then undertook to restore the aging house and rehabilitate the land.
+They then undertook to restore the aging house and rehabilitate the lands.
 They had two daughters, Madeleine and Jacqueline.

-From a father to son
+Handed down from father to son

 Through sheer saving, Hippolyte Serguier, a simple vineyard worker, and his wife managed to acquire a few hectares of vineyard land at a low price in 1880.
 These were plots with poor soil, badly situated: land in Châteauneuf-du-Pape, before its heyday…